 Restricted Drivers License

 If you are younger than 18 years old, your new drivers license also comes with the following restrictions:

 - You CANNOT carry a passenger younger than 21 years old until you have held your license for at least 6 months

 - You CANNOT carry more than 1 passenger younger than 21 years old until you’ve held your license for at least 1 year; Exceptions include if your parent or guardian is with you, or there is an adult passenger 21 or older with a valid license (held at least 1 year), or if your passenger who is younger than 21 years old needs emergency medical assistance or is a member of your immediate family

 - You cannot drive between midnight and 5 a.m until you've held your license for at least one year; Exceptions to this rule are the same as those stated above or if you are an emancipated minor with a valid license, or:

 - If you need to drive for school or school-authorized activities where the school doesn't provide transportation; Just get a signed statement from a school official that reflects the date of the activity

 - If you're going to and from work; You must carry a signed statement from your employer verifying your employment

 Regular Drivers License

 The state lifts these restrictions when you turn 18 years old.
-However, your license won't expire until you turn 21 years old.
+However, your license won't expire until your 21st birthday.
 At that time, you'll return to a CO drivers license office to upgrade your license.